derekaraki-kurdyla/csci205_final_project/README.md

 ## How to run it

 - Make sure you are in csci205_final_project directory
-- Run ..gradlew run in the terminal
+- Run ./gradlew run in the terminal
 - Run main method

 ## Video